jsitarski/bindata/manual.md

 ## Arrays

-A BinData array is a list of data objects of the same type.
+AJBinData array is a list of data objects of the same type.
 It behaves much the same as the standard Ruby array, supporting most of the common methods.